The recent advent of 4K videos has apparently brought out the limitations of local storage, with cloud storage being the most viable option.

 - Continuous backup

 SugarSync has great collaboration tools which could easily come in handy for video editors.
-While there is no incremental backup, it still proves to be one of the quickest cloud storage service.
+While there is no incremental backup, it still proves to be one of the quickest cloud backup services.

 With encryption being done on the local side, uploads and downloads are lightning fast.